 System Data

 System Data is basically a drawer for everything in iOS.
-It keeps app cache files.
-Browser history, data, temporary download files, message attachments, and leftover particles of software updates.
+It keeps app cache files, browser history data, temporary downloaded files, message attachments, and leftover particles of software updates.

 However, as all these files and data are generated in the background, Apple doesn’t provide an ‘All Clear’ option.